Acknowledging Indigenous Custodians

 The Kluge-Ruhe Collection typically uses a statement such as this:

-“We acknowledge the traditional custodians of the land we are on today, the Monacan Nation, and pay our respect to their elders past and present.”
+“We acknowledge the custodians of the land we are on today, the Monacan Nation, and pay our respect to their elders past, present and emerging.”

 What is a “Welcome to Country”?